What Are Credit Scores Good For?

 How Can I Get A Copy Of My Credit Report?

-You need a copy of your credit report because it can help you negotiate better deals when you want to borrow money from banks or various other lending institutions.
+You need a copy of your credit report because it can help you negotiate a better refinance home loan deal for example when you want to borrow money from banks or even a centrelink loans lender.
 Credit report copies are usually free of charge and you can request yours once every year.
 Just Google Veda and request your copy.
 They are going to ask you a few personal questions in order to be able to issue and send you the credit report.

 The main use of credit scores is for banks and lenders to calculate what interest rate to offer you, should you want to borrow money from them.
 Applying for a mortgage is one of the most important situations in which your credit score could prove to be extremely useful.
 However, if your credit score is rather low, you may encounter difficulties in getting your mortgage approved.